Let’s talk about preparing for life in the postpartum period.

 The 3-month mark

-What you might find around this time is that you as a mother, father of parent, you have got to know your baby and what is normal for them.
+What you might find around this time is that you as a mother, father or parent, are getting to know your baby and what is normal for them.
 You tend to know that around a certain time in the day your baby might be settled, eat more or cry a little more.
 At least one day a week it would be expected for you to have no idea what’s happening because generally speaking, one day a week at least, the baby will completely throw your whole routine off.